Discover These Health Careers That Don't Require a Graduate Degree

 Nonetheless, employers usually require certification or an associate degree for the vast majority of workers in Medical Coding (also referred to as medical records and health information technology).

-The American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) are two of the most prominent associations for Medical Coding certifications.
+The American Academy of Professional Coders (AAPC) and the American Health Information Management Association (AHIMA) are two leading organizations offering certifications in Medical Coding.
 Both are nationally recognized and offer courses, certification examinations, and memberships.

 Pharmacy Technician